ISE Cryptography — Lecture 03

 • From here, it’s easy!

-• We now know the first character, remember!
+• How do we get the second character?
+We now know the first one, remember!

 • Cycle through 256 possibilities and find a match

-• Keep cycling the length of the prefix, crack one byte at a time
+• And so on!
+Shorten the prefix, crack one byte at a time

-• After 16 bytes, target the second block instead
+• After 16 bytes, target the second block.
+Always isolate a single unknown byte.

 • Quick, easy and incredibly dangerous!